montlkn/Jink_V1/README.md

 ### 👤 **Passport**

-* Full user profile and exploration history
+* Full user profile and exploration history through a past walk section-- this is the map with fog of war view
 * Custom achievements and walk badges
 * Style evolution graph (tracks how user taste changes over time)
-* Shareable journey summaries with photos and data overlays
+* Shareable journey summaries with photos and data overlays (Pro Users Only)

 ### 🔍 **Search**

 * Location, period, and architectural style filters
 * Supports fuzzy queries and aesthetic categories (e.g. *Brutalist calm*, *Organic flow*)
 * Context-aware search: learns from recent activity
+* Results shown on map near you

 ---